1 Intelligence activities and intelligence information

 Cooperation with the Office for Foreign Relations and Information

-In addition to routine day-to-day exchange of information, particularly on international terrorism, extremism, illegal migration and operations of foreign intelligence services, mutual discussions and professional consultations were held as necessary.
+In addition to routine day-to-day exchange of information, particularly on international terrorism, illegal migration, proliferation of weapons of mass destruction and their carriers, trade in weapons and arms, extremism and operations of foreign intelligence services, mutual discussions and professional consultations were held as necessary.

 Cooperation with the Military Intelligence Service